DonLe86223/dsc80-2026-wi/syllabus.md

 graded.
 If you feel that there in an error in the autograder or that the manual grader has made a mistake, you may submit a regrade request within **three days** of the grades being released.
-If you do not submit a regrade request within this timeframe, your original grade will be final.
+If you do not submit a regrade request within this time frame, your original grade will be final.

 **Regrade Requests for Manually Graded Problems**